-- ➤ Where x is the state of a system, u is the system input, y is the output and k is an integer update index over space and/or time, f is the state update function, and g is the output or observation function. - This formulation is broad enough to capture a wide variety of algorithms in sensor fusion, signal processing, and control (e.g., Kalman filtering, Bayesian estimation, system identification, feedback control laws, and finite-state automata). - ➢ However, in distributed real-time embedded systems such as sensor networks, the formulation is not as clean as represented in the above equations.
-The relationships among subsystems can be highly complex and dynamic over space and time. - > The following issues must be properly addressed during the design to ensure the correctness and efficiency of the system. - Where are the state variables stored? - Where do the inputs come from? - Where do the outputs go? - Where are the functions f and g evaluated? - How long does the acquisition of input take? - Are the inputs in uk collected synchronously? - Do the inputs arrive in the correct order through communication? - What is the time duration between indices k and k +1?
-Is it a constant?
+- \circ X is the state of a system, - \circ u are the inputs, - \circ y are the outputs, - \circ k is an integer update index over space and/or time, - \circ f is the state update function, and - \circ g is the output or observation function. - This formulation is broad enough to capture a wide variety of algorithms in sensor fusion, signal processing, and control. - However, in distributed real-time embedded systems such as sensor networks, the formulation is not so clean as represented in those equations. - The relationships among subsystems can be highly complex and dynamic over space and time. - The following concerns, not explicitly raised in equations must be properly addressed during the design to ensure the correctness and efficiency of the resulting systems: - Where are the state variables stored? - Where do the inputs come from? - Where do the outputs go? - Where are the functions f and g evaluated? - How long does the acquisition of inputs take? - Are the inputs in u_k collected synchronously? - Do the inputs arrive in the correct order through communication? - What is the time duration between indices k and k + 1?
+Is it a constant? - These issues, addressing where and when, rather than how, to perform sensing, computation, and communication, play a central role in the overall system performance. - However, these "nonfunctional" aspects of computation, related to concurrency, responsiveness, networking, and resource management, are not well supported by traditional programming models and languages.